-On July 1, 2016 the Company entered into two loans for \$2,500 each from two directors of the Company.
-The loans are due July 1, 2017, non-interest accruing, and unsecured.
-As additional consideration for the loans, we issued 5,000 common stock purchase warrants to each individual.
+On January 12, 2017 the Company entered into two loans totaling \$20,000 from a director and an officer of the Company.
+The loans are due July 12, 2017, are non-interest accruing, and unsecured.
+As of this filing the loans are in default and due upon demand.
+As additional consideration for the loans, we issued 40,000 common stock purchase warrants to each individual.
 The warrants have an exercise price of \$0.10 and term of five years.
-The loans have a relative fair value of \$3,815 and the warrants have a relative fair value of \$1,185 at the date of issuance determined using the Black-Scholes option-pricing model.
-The assumptions used to calculate the fair market value are as follows: (i) risk-free interest rate of 1.00% (ii) estimated volatility of 185% (iii) dividend yield of 0.00% and (iv) expected life of the warrants of five years.
+The loans have a relative fair value of \$13,542 and the warrants have a relative fair value of \$6,458 at the date of issuance determined using the Black-Scholes option-pricing model.
+The assumptions used to calculate the fair market value are as follows: (i) risk-free interest rate of 1.87% (ii) estimated volatility of 240% (iii) dividend yield of 0.00% and (iv) expected life of the warrants of five years.
+The notes payable balance as of August 31, 2018 and August 31, 2017 was \$20,000.
+The value of the warrant was amortized to interest expense over the term of the note payable.